szymonos/linux-setup-scripts/README.md

 # Linux Setup Scripts

 This is a scripts repository for setting up Linux OS.
 Scripts can be used for setting up bare-metal Linux OS, provisioning Linux VMs using Vagrant or setting up WSL distros.

-Scripts have been written to work with the most common distros based on Fedora/RHEL, Debian/Ubuntu, Arch, OpenSUSE, Alpine with an emphasis on Fedora, Debian and Ubuntu which are the most extensively used distros by me.
+Provisioning scripts are most of the time distro agnostic and work with the commonly used distros based on Fedora/RHEL, Debian/Ubuntu, Arch, OpenSUSE, Alpine with an emphasis on Fedora, Debian and Ubuntu which are the most extensively used distros by me.

 ## Setup scenarios